-Create a business climate where behavioral health services are viewed as key components of community health.
-Address business models and reimbursement methodologies for Medicaid and DCF funding streams and explore ways to assist members in being more competitive in the marketplace.
+Create a business climate where behavioral health services are viewed with parity as key components of community health.
+Address business models and third-party payor models.

 Children and Adolescent Division

 Create strategies, policies, and systems that support healthy children, adolescents, and families using prevention and community wellness initiatives and effective behavioral health services to children and families.

 Ensure offenders have access to behavioral health care by promoting innovative strategies to divert offenders with behavioral health disorders; promote initiatives that provide behavioral health treatment to offenders while incarcerated; and to promote specialized re-entry initiatives that ensure behavioral health supports while offenders transition back to the community.

 Promote the enhancement of the behavioral health system of care by enhancing service delivery, engaging in coordinated care initiatives, and shifting the focus of service monitoring from compliance to value and performance.

 Develop strategies and policies that support recovery, reduce stigma, and address the social supports (including housing) to sustain long-term recovery.

 The HR Workgroup is a group of human resource professionals from FCCMH member organizations.
 The charge of the workgroup is to create opportunities for networking, idea exchange, problem solving and employment trend analysis for the behavioral health industry.
 The workgroup conducts annual salary and turnover surveys and develops the agenda for the human resource/employment law agendas for the annual FCCMH Administrator’s Forum.